FarronF/limerick-council-meetings/meetings/2024/09/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of The Municipal District of Newcastle West 3rd July 2024.md

 property.
 Following a brief discussion on these properties, the Staff Officer, Property Services

-agreed to revert to the Members with an update on these properties.--- 3
+agreed to revert to the Members with an update on these properties.
+---
+3

 5.